browserengineering/book/book/forms.md

 implementing HTTP `POST` through new layout objects that draw `input` elements to handling buttons clicks.
-That makes it a great starting point for transforming our browser into an application platform, our goal for these next few chapters.
+That makes it a great starting point for transforming our browser into an application platform, our goal for the next few chapters.
 Let's get started implementing it all!

 ::: {.further}